 Vivotek CamCloud Setup Guide v1

 Vivotek CamCloud Guide, Vivotek is a Taiwanese company specializing in IP surveillance solutions.
-Founded in 2000, Vivotek is known for its range of products that include network , video servers, network video recorders (NVRs), and video management .
+Founded in 2000, Vivotek is known for its range of products that include , video servers, network video recorders (NVRs), and video management .
 Their main focus is on providing high-quality, reliable video surveillance products and services to various industries such as transportation, retail, healthcare, and smart city infrastructures.

 There are a couple of ways to setup your Vivotek camera: